It’s a good idea to replace worn out, compressed seat cushion inserts before you have a custom slipcover made for your chair or sofa. Why?

 Foam cushion inserts need to be wrapped with a Dacron polyester batting or an alternative material such as down, wool or cotton.
 The wrap adds a crown to the cushion surface and makes the cushion easy to slip into a slipcover.

-Or, if you want more of a puffy pillow look go with a down wrap.
+If you want more of a puffy look go with a down envelope.
+An envelope filled with 100% down or down/feather is custom sized to fit your cushion.
 It will give your cushions a loftier crown and a sink-in feel.

 4. What is the size and shape of your cushions?